Democratizing healthcare through telemedicine: a Q&A with EQL

 Visiting a doctor can sometimes be difficult and this is especially true for patients recovering from injuries which require additional treatment.
 In today's connected world however, many hospitals and clinics have begun to offer telemedicine software through user's computers or smartphones that allow doctors to virtually visit a patient.
 These services are convenient and can help those suffering from common ailments such as a cold.

-The London-based startup EQL is taking telemedicine a step further by specializing in physiotherapy and TechRadar Pro spoke with its CEO and co-founder Jason Ward to learn more about its recently launched app Phio.
+The London-based startup EQL is taking telemedicine a step further by specializing in physiotherapy and TechRadar Pro spoke with its CMO and co-founder Pete Grinbergs to learn more about its recently launched app Phio.

 - Amazon acquires telemedicine startup Health Navigator